bloominstituteoftechnology/Lambda-Hello/PaulY.md

 **List three words that describe you.**

-Hello, my name is Paul and three words that describe me are brash, loud, and short.
+Hello, my name is Israel and three words that describe me are gentle, quiet, and considerate.

 **Write a few sentences or a paragraph about your favorite hobby, your favorite animal, or another personal favorite suitable for sharing on a public site.**